Harborview Center for Sexual Assault & Traumatic Stress 206-744-1600

 Bringing a formal complaint will lead to an investigation and a hearing (in most cases), and can result in punitive outcomes.
 Filing a complaint is often the best way to seek protection from future harm.
 The student bringing the complaint retains considerable control, although not total, as the process unfolds.

-Strictly Confidential:These conversations are confidential and can be anonymous.
+Strictly Confidential:These conversations are confidential.
 Except for specific exceptions in accordance with state law, nothing will be shared without your informed written consent.Mostly Confidential:These conversations are kept as confidential as possible, but information about incidents of sexual misconduct must be shared with relevant administrators and a Title IX coordinator so that the University can take action, if necessary, for safety reasons.
 In planning any response, the University will give consideration to the wishes of the complainantConfidential according to state law:Exploratory conversations are confidential.
 Police reports, with identifying information redacted, may be available to the public upon request.